 Our Care Coordinator in South Africa also organizes weekly workshops and meetings with the Care volunteers.
 The workshops will provide you with an overview of the care system in South Africa, advice on how to best prepare for your work at your placement, and ideas for new activities for you to organize.
 The workshops are also a chance to discuss any issues you may be having and to receive and give feedback.

-The Care placements in South Africa usually have their main vacation periods for about five weeks from early December to mid-January and for the month of July.
-There are also shorter week-long breaks over Easter and at the end of September/start of October.
+The Care placements in South Africa usually have their main vacation periods for about five weeks from early December to mid-January.
 Alternative Care projects involving informal teaching and community work are available during these times and our local staff will advise you of exact dates when you apply.

 If you are interested in combining some care work with a range of community projects and building work, please take a look at our Community Township Project.